Biodiversity

 Any updates and documents formalizations, including Klabin's EUDR Informative will be publicly disclosed to Klabin's stakeholders.

 Additionally to Klabin's Climate Transition Plan, integrated management elements for soil, water and biodiversity help to accelerate the necessary transition towards a sustainable future.
-For this reason, and also because the most significant greenhouse gas emission factor in Brazil comes from changes in land use caused by deforestation*, Klabin has published its first Biodiversity Conservation and Ecosystem Services Plan.
+For this reason, and also because the most significant greenhouse gas emission factor in Brazil comes from changes in land use caused by deforestation*, Klabin has published its first Nature Transition Plan.